 Before you start creating a RESTful API, I just wanted to give you some pointers to take into consideration.

-First and foremost, I recommend using common architecture.
-That way your developers will be more familiar with it and as a result, things should run smoothly.
+First and foremost, I recommend using common architecture as your rest architecture.
+Experieced developers will be more familiar with it and as a result, things should run smoothly.